araktan/minesweeper_solver/README.md

-## A toy project for visualizing the Breadth First Search Algorithm.
+## A toy project primarily for visualizing the Breadth First Search Algorithm.

 ### Usage example: